 Send Anywhere allows users to send large files in a variety of different ways, including your browser, mobile and desktop apps, and plugins for browsers and email clients.

 Mozilla’s approach to file sharing is akin to the self-destructing tapes of the Mission Impossible series.
-Firefox Send is a web-based tool allowing users to upload a file up to 2GB in size to the Mozilla servers.
+Firefox Send is a web-based tool allowing users to upload a file up to 1GB in size (2.5GB for logged in users) to the Mozilla servers.
 The file is then encrypted, and a one-time link for sharing is generated.
-Users can then simply send the link to the person they want to share the file with.
+Users can then simply and send the link to the person they want to share the file with them.
 Once the person downloads the file, it is automatically deleted.
 This ensures that shared stuff does not remain online forever.

 MediaFire has been at the forefront of cloud-based storage for more than a decade.
 While it does require the creation of an account, you get 10GB of storage space right off the bat.
 You can easily increase your storage by linking your social media accounts and referring friends.
 To share files, you can generate links to your uploaded content.

 MediaFire also has a Premium version which starts at $3.75/month and eliminates the obtrusive ads and annoying Captchas of the free version.
 In addition, the paid option gives users 1TB of space, ups the individual file size limit to 20GB, and gives the option of generating one-time download links, similar to Firefox Send.

 MailBigFile operates on a freemium model with four tiers of their service available to users.
 The free version allows users to upload multiple files (5 max) up to 2GB in size via the web-based interface.
 Those files are then available to download for ten days.